NikhilYadav096/NikhilYadav096/README.md

 - 👀 I’m interested in to learn about the new technology
 - 🌱 I’m currently learning about the Web development,Pyton
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... through email-ny717699@gmail.com
+- 📫 How to reach me ... through email- ny717699@gmail.com
 - 📫 Phone no-9541340770

 <!---